Customer Journey Mapping

 -

-It can often be beneficial to having someone from outside your organization assist with a mapping exercise because they bring a fresh perspective to what your customers and staff experience.
-The questions that all us to document the customer journey are based in CX best practices and playbooks.
+It can often be beneficial to have someone from outside your organization assist with a mapping exercise because they bring a fresh perspective to what your customers and staff experience.
+The questions that we use to document the customer journey are based in CX best practices and playbooks.

 -